 Chestnut Place has a mix of convertible, one- and two-bedroom, bath-and-a-half apartments.

-Floor plans are accessible online, but availability information isn’t.
-Advertised rents in early November 2013 started at $1,300 for convertibles, $1,395 for one-bedrooms and $2,050 for two-bedrooms.
+Floor plans and near real-time availability info are accessible online.
+As of early January 2014 rents started at $1,419 for available convertibles, $1,439 for one-bedrooms and $1,992 for two-bedrooms.

 Closet space compares favorably with what’s available in the newer buildings.

 None of the units have balconies or in-unit washer / dryers.
-Air-conditioning is via through-the-wall units which eat into floor space and affect furniture placement.
+Air-conditioning is via through-the-wall units.

 Views.
-The building currently has good skyline views to the south from almost all of the units, and to the east from east-facing units.
-The east views will take a hit from the new 35-story apartment tower under construction at 845 N State St.
+The building has good skyline views to the south from almost all of the units.

 Amenities, services, policies